mileswd/mac2imgur/README.md

 ![Account support](http://i.imgur.com/G3jHSnI.png "Account support")
 ---

+### Building your own .app###
+If you would like compiling your own version of mac2imgur, you may read the wiki page I wrote, in order to make things easier to you: https://github.com/dexafree/mac2imgur/wiki/Building-the-.app

+Also, I uploaded all the .jar files, in order to avoid any maven-dependency problem.

+---
 ###Issues & Pull Requests###

 If something isn't working as expected, feel free to [submit an issue](https://github.com/rauix/mac2imgur/issues).